jp-87/cohort-retention-modeling/DATA_STRUCTURE.md

-# Data Configuration Template
+# FROM Data Configuration Template
-# Copy this file and customize for your environment

 # This file shows the expected data structure and file naming conventions
 # for the Cohort Segmentation and Net Tuition Revenue Analysis script